Creamy Tuscan Gnocchi

 Instructions

 - Bring the mixture to a gentle simmer, then stir in the gnocchi and sun-dried tomatoes.
-Cover the skillet and cook for 4 minutes, untouched.
+Cover the skillet and cook for 4 minutes, untouched.1 pound potato gnocchi, 1/3 cup oil-packed sun-dried tomatoes

 - Uncover the pan, stir well, and test a gnocchi.
 Continue to cook, uncovered, stirring frequently, until the gnocchi is tender and the sauce slightly thickened.

-- When the gnocchi is tender, stir in the spinach, Parmesan, and lemon juice.
+- As soon as the gnocchi is tender, stir in the spinach, Parmesan, and lemon juice.
 Season with salt, pepper, and more lemon juice to taste.
-(I usually start with 1/2 teaspoon salt and 8-10 cranks of black pepper, but this will vary to your preference.)
-Once the spinach has wilted, remove pan from the heat.
+(I usually start with 1/2 teaspoon salt and 1/8 teaspoon pepper, but this will vary to your preference.)
+Reduce heat to low or turn off altogether so the sauce does not start to separate.1-2 cups fresh baby spinach, 1/2 cup freshly-grated Parmesan cheese, 1 teaspoon lemon juice, kosher salt and black pepper

-- Garnish with fresh basil and more Parmesan, as desired.
-Serve and enjoy!
+- Garnish with fresh basil, more Parmesan, and more black or red pepper, as desired.
+Enjoy!fresh basil

 This sounds delicious, but I have to ask, can you really mince 3 cloves of garlic, julienne tomatoes, grate 1/2 c parmesan and measure out the other ingredients, all in just 3 minutes?
 It would take me double that just to get the ingredients out.
 I really appreciate it when recipe writers give realistic prep times.